Robust deep learning for eye fundus images: Bridging real and synthetic data for enhancing generalization: Results

+In this study we performed on-the-fly data augmentation during training.
 Figure~\ref{f.performance} shows the accuracy over the test set concerning different percentages ($p$ value) of real images that were replaced by synthetic images.
 Overall, the accuracy improved when combining synthetic and real images.
 While the accuracy lies between $50\%$ and $55\%$ when using only synthetic images, and between $78\%$ and $81\%$ when using only real images for training, the combination of both types of images gave the best results.
 However, this was network dependent: while SqueezeNet accuracy peaked at $81\%$ when using $70\%$ of synthetic images, AlexNet obtained its highest accuracy ($82\%$) when using only $20\%$ of synthetic images.
 ResNet18 achieved its best of $83\%$ with $60\%$ of synthetic images.
 In general, the networks performed poorly when the percentage of synthetic images exceeded $70\%$.

-Figure~\ref{f.compare} compares the improvement due to the mixing of the synthetic with real images on the three evaluated architectures.
+Figure~\ref{f.performance}(b) shows the accuracy over the test set using only real ($p=0$) and also mixed data concerning ResNet18, AlexNet, and SqueezeNet architectures.
 The most significant improvement was by AlexNet, its accuracy increased by approximately $8\%$, while ResNet18 had highest accuracy (about $83\%$) using a mix of synthetic and real images.

-Tables~\ref{t.conf_reals} and~\ref{t.conf_mixed} present the confusion matrix and class-wise performance measures (precision, recall, and F1-score) when ResNet18 architecture was trained with (i) real data only and (ii) mixed data ($p=0.6$), respectively.
-We can observe that ResNet18 trained with mixed data provided more reliable outcomes, where there was a minor difference between precision and recall values, attesting that the network can better distinguish between classes and not be prone to overfit on a specific class.

-One of the main issues regarding deep learning in medicine is the difficulty to interpret the decision mechanisms.
-Techniques, such as heatmaps from the Gradient-weighted Class Activation Mapping (Grad-CAM)~\cite{selvaraju2017grad} can be used to identify and highlight regions of interest for visualization.
-Figure~\ref{f.gradam} depicts such heatmaps in images with AMD, which can help clinicians better interpret the decision-making process.
-The results also show that ResNet18 architecture trained with mixed data can highlight the location of the lesion better.